Learn how Beacon eliminates the guesswork from multipass programming

 Improve heat management or automate steps between passes by adding Post Actions.

-Move can be used to retract, reposition, or clear obstacles.
+Air Move - Move without torch contact to retract, reposition, or clear obstacles

 Adding Additional Post Actions